TheOrangeOctopus/stacknflow/README.md

 ## The team 🤝

--> Daniel González Vieitez - The Gallician
+-> **Daniel González Vieitez** - *The Gallician*
 @github/danielgonvie

--> Fran Naranjo - The Canarian
+-> **Fran Naranjo** - *The Canarian*
 @github/f-naranjo

 We both are just students trying to do our best that had fun working together for an entire week for this project.

 ## Special thanks 💕

-Daniel:
+**Daniel:**
-> -"Im gratefull to work with Fran.
+> "Im gratefull to work with Fran.
 He really shows that he is a true professional."

-> -"As always thanks to my TA Lorena for all the help and all the fun moments we had with the troubleshooting 🤣"
+> "As always thanks to my TA Lorena for all the help and all the fun moments we had with the troubleshooting 🤣"

-> -"For last but no the worst thanks Carlos and Sito to the help provided too <3"
+> "For last but no the worst thanks Carlos and Sito to the help provided too <3"

-> -"This is my second project and I couldn't be more happy to be at Ironhack and have this amazing lead teacher I have"
+> "This is my second project and I couldn't be more happy to be at Ironhack and have this amazing lead teacher I have"

-Fran:
+**Fran:**
->-""
+>""

->-""
+>""

->-""
+>""